 - 3.5.1 Addendums: All questions and requests for information must be addressed in writing (via email) to the CO.
 The CO will respond to all such inquiries in writing by addendum to all prospective proposers (i.e. firms or individuals that have obtained the RFP Documents).
-During the RFP solicitation process, the CO will NOT conduct any ex parte (a substantive RFP are made between the JHA and a prospective proposer when other prospective proposers are not present) conversations that may give one prospective proposer an advantage over other prospective proposers.
+During the RFP solicitation process, the CO will NOT conduct any ex parte (a substantive conversation-"substantive" meaning, when decisions pertaining to the RFP are made between the JHA and a prospective proposer when other prospective proposers are not present) conversations that may give one prospective proposer an advantage over other prospective proposers.
 This does not mean that prospective proposers may not call the CO, it simply means that, other than making replies to direct the prospective proposer where his/her answer has already been issued within the solicitation documents, the CO may not respond to the prospective proposer's inquiries but will direct him/her to submit such inquiry in writing so that the CO may more fairly respond to all prospective proposers in writing by addendum. - 3.6 Proposer's Responsibilities Equal Employment Opportunity and Supplier Diversity.
-Both the Contractor and the Agency have, pursuant to HUD regulation, certain responsibilities pertaining to the hiring and retention of personnel and subcontractors. - 3.6.1 Within 2 CFR §200.321 it states: Contracting with small and minority businesses, women's business enterprises, and labor surplus area firms. - 3.6.1.1 The non-federal entity must take all necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible. - 3.6.1.3 Affirmative steps must include: - 3.6.1.3.1 Placing qualified small and minority businesses and women's business enterprises on solicitation lists; - 3.6.1.3.2 Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources; - 3.6.1.3.3 Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority business, and women's business enterprises; - 3.6.1.3.4 Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority business, and women's business enterprises;
+Both the Contractor and the Agency have, pursuant to HUD regulation, certain responsibilities pertaining to the hiring and retention of personnel and subcontractors. - 3.6.1 Within 2 CFR §200.321 it states: Contracting with small and minority businesses, women's business enterprises, and labor surplus area firms. - 3.6.1.1 The non-federal entity must take all necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible. - 3.6.1.3 Affirmative steps must include:

+3.6.1.3.1 Placing qualified small and minority businesse es and wom en's busi iness e enterprises on solicit ation lists;

+- 3.6.1.3.2 Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources; - 3.6.1.3.3 Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority business, and women's business enterprises; - 3.6.1.3.4 Establishing delivery schedules, where the requirement permits, which encourage

-- 3.6.1.3.5 Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and 3.6.1.3.6 Requiring the prime contractor, if - 6.1.3.6 Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (1) through (5) of this section.
+- participation by small and minority business, and women's business enterprises; - 3.6.1.3.5 Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and - 3.6.1.3.6 Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (1) through (5) of this section.